 The Tenant Farmer and Education Officer at Mayfields Farm is Sarah Jenkins.

 Sheep and sheepdogs have been a natural way of life for Sarah.
-She feels that shepherding is inextricably bound to conservation and has a deep appreciation for the countryside and its seasons with a practical grasp of agricultural economics, understands the nature and structure of rural life.
+She feels that shepherding is inextricably bound to conservation, and has a deep appreciation for the countryside and its seasons, with a practical grasp of agricultural economics, and the nature and structure of rural life.

 Sarah has been running in sheepdog trials for as long as she has been shepherding sheep.
 She has competed at the highest levels, having twice represented England at the International and qualifying with two dogs in the 2002 Bala World Trials.
 She has also judged many trials in England and Wales, and in 2005 was invited to judge a series of trials in the USA.
 In 2012 she was also invited to judge at the Dutch Open Sheepdog Trials.

-Alongside shepherding and trialling Sarah has been teaching about the basic instinict of the dog with sheep for many years.
+Alongside shepherding and trialling, Sarah has been teaching about the basic instinict of the dog with sheep for many years.
 The basis of this technique is understanding and utilising the language of the dog.
-To contact Sarah for one-to-one lessons contact us.
+To contact Sarah for one-to-one lessons click here.